pakeke-constructor/umg-mod-monorepo/dimensions/planning.md

+## IDEA 4:
+Scrap all previous ideas.
+We don't need anything fancy;
+dimensions are just the same as (x,y) position; and we don't really have anything fancy for x,y.

 ## Design considerations:
 What happens if an entity is moved to a non-existant dimension?
 - The dimension is automatically created.